 If you are thinking of buying a property and it does not matter who owns the property, then it is better to consider each of your tax situations and then decide the ownership.
 If you are a higher rate taxpayer and your partner has no other income, it is more advantageous from an Income Tax point of view to put the property into the name of the partner who has no income.

-From 6th April 2017, mortgage interest is being restricted to 20% relief in part and in full from 2020/21 which is going to increase the tax payable for higher rate taxpayers where there is a mortgage.
+From 6th April 2020, mortgage interest is restricted to 20% relief in full which is going to increase the tax payable for higher rate taxpayers where there is a mortgage.
 However from a Capital Gains Tax point of view, it may be advantageous to have the property in joint names depending on whether either partner has other gains in the year of disposal.
 Assuming there are no other gains, then two annual exemptions are available which could save up to £3,444 in Capital Gains Tax in 2020/21 to 2025/26.
 However the saving may not be as much as one partner may pay a higher rate of Capital Gains Tax than the other partner depending on each partners level of income.
 The position of married and unmarried couples is different, so we shall discuss each separately.